Your browser is out of date.

 Cast Wax Pattern

-The first step of the investment casting process is to create a wax pattern of casting part, using high temperature wax injected into an aluminum molding tool.
+The first step of the Investment Casting Process is to create a wax pattern of casting part by using high temperature wax injected into an aluminum molding tool.

 GET STARTED TODAY